Find minimum of single-variable function on fixed interval

 | 'fminbnd' | |

-| Options structure created using optimset |
+| Options structure created using optimset | |

 Function Arguments contains

-general descriptions of arguments returned by fminbnd
+general descriptions of arguments returned by fminbnd.

-This section provides function-specific details for exitflag
+This section provides function-specific details for exitflag and output:

 | Integer identifying the